Python-PyQt/PyQt6-Docs/descriptions/QtCore/QMetaType-TypeFlag-NeedsDestruction-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0x2
-    :digest: 15513beb3baaf2554a8cc439bd1fa862
+    :digest: dcc09b58464b72752d484748028f8aa7

 This type has a non-trivial destructor.
-If the flag is not set calls to the destructor are not necessary before discarding objects.
+If the flag is not set, calls to the destructor are not necessary before discarding objects.